alex-lansing/DH199-UX-Project/README.md

 ### Usability Test
-This is a moderated, remote usability test.
-I, the moderator, will connect with the participant via Zoom to conduct the experiment.
-I will be using a Macbook Air laptop to present the survey, capture participant actions, and record participants' comments.
-The study will be recorded via Zoom.

-The user will recieve an introduction to the study purpose and preliminary information about the test.
-The user will read and complete an informed consent form before completing the survey.
-I will guide the user throughout the study and encourage them to recite their thought process and comments while completing the survey.
-After completing specified tasks, the user will provide feedback about their experience.
-The survey will conclude with a demographic section with questions about the user; answers in this section will be kept confidential.
+This is an unmoderated, remote usability test.
+It will be conducted via Google Forms and Lookback.

+Google Forms will present an introduction, informed consent form, and background questions to the user.
+Then it will direct the user to a Lookback link.
+Lookback will present three tasks to the user.
+This platform will guide participants through the tasks and record participant actions as they use the website.
+Participants will have the option to turn off their camera, but their voice and screen will be recorded.
+After completing the tasks, the user will be prompted to close out and return to the Google Form.
+The form will present a post-task questionnaire, and conclude with SUS questionnaire.

 ### Materials
+Google Form:
 - Introduction
 - Informed Consent Form
 - Background Questions
 - Tasks (Conducted via Lookback)
-- Post-Test Questionnaire
+- Post-Task Questionnaire
 - SUS Questionnaire

 ### Material Links
 - [Usability Test Form](https://forms.gle/aNnvVoU529DZVF3M8)
 - [Usability Test PDF](https://drive.google.com/file/d/1Zg9gVdYglpyN_ii2-rcCkQfel1PIbcbe/view?usp=sharing)

 ### Study Tasks: Purpose and Overview
-The Usability Tasks will be conducted via Lookback.
-This platform will guide participants through tasks and record participant actions as they use the website.
-Participants will have the option to turn off their camera, but their voice and screen will be recorded.

 | Scenario | Tasks | Purpose |
 |---|---|---|